Cardiff Mela: 2015 - 2018 Event

 The event did not go ahead these years due to non availability of funding and non availability of venue.

 2019 Event

-The 2019 event took place on Sunday 15 September 2019.
+The 2019 event took place on Sunday 15th September 2019.
 Headline artists included H Dhami, Koomz, Bambi Bains & Jay Kadn.

 2020 - 21 Event

 The 2020 and 2021 event was cancelled due to Covid 19.

 2022 Event

-The 2022 will take place on Sunday 18 September 2022.
-Headline artists include Raf Saperra, Liilz, Metz & Trix, Dj Kizzi & Panjabi Hit Squad and hosted by Serena, & Smash Bengali from the BBC Asian Network.
+The 2022 took place on Sunday 18th September 2022.
+Headline artists included Raf Saperra, Liilz, Metz & Trix, Dj Kizzi & Panjabi Hit Squad and the event was hosted by Serena & Smash Bengali from the BBC Asian Network.

+2023 Event

+The 2023 took place on Sunday 4th June 2023.
+Headline artists included Raghav & Rahim Pardesi and the event was hosted by Haroon Rashid & Mehreen Baig from the BBC Asian Network.

+2024 Event

+The 2024 took place on Sunday 23 June 2024.
+Headline artists included Ezu & H Dhami and the event was hosted by Smash Bengali from the BBC Asian Network.

+2025 Event

+The 2025 will take place on Sunday 15 June 2025.
+Headline artists include Zack Knight.